 Well, let us start with the melody first.

 When creating your song or learning how to sing on a guitar, try not to overload all your vocal melodies.
 If you can, make them simple to cite and give all your melodies a rest.
 Melodies that have a constant flow of notes will easily lose power and to avoid this, try to stick with small chunks of words.
 Melodies need small breaks to provide some room for rest.

 How can a singer come up with melodies?
 Well.
-The right answer for this question is to try to play all chord progression in a repeated pace and add some hums on them.
-I usually do this why am creating my songs, and one thing I will admit is that it’s very tricky and one must use some ample time to come out naturally.
+The right answer to this question is to try to play all chord progression at a repeated pace and add some hums on them.
+I usually do this why I am creating my songs, and one thing I will admit is that it’s very tricky and one must use some ample time to come out naturally.

 After having your melody that is perfect for the song, try to repeat it several times and then play it in a loop.
 When doing that, also try to come up with your words that match with the melody of the song.
 If you can’t come up with new words, just use La La La at the beginning, and you will eventually learn how easy it can be to fix the melody line.

 Repeat this step several times until you feel comfortable with your results.

 One thing that you have to note when learning how to write a song on a guitar is that the chorus that you will choose can determine how the audience will react to your song.
 Most people only remember the chorus because it is the easiest part to sing.
 In most songs, the chorus is repeated several times, and it normally drives the overall feeling or sentiment that is being expressed.

 When writing your song, you can have a chorus with one hook phrase that is repeated several times.
 A chorus can also be used in the place of a “hook”.